-BBFAW was originally developed with the support, expertise and funding of leading farm animal welfare organisations.
-Compassion in World Farming and World Animal Protection.
-In 2014, Coller Capital joined Compassion in World Farming and World Animal Protection as an additional partner of BBFAW.
+BBFAW was originally developed with the support, expertise and funding of the two leading farm animal welfare organisations Compassion in World Farming and World Animal Protection.
+In 2014, Coller Capital joined as an additional partner.

 The BBFAW Steering Committee, comprising senior members from each of the funding partners, oversees the BBFAW programme's strategic development and budget.